 The new venture’s search for oil began in earnest when they hired the well-known firm of “McBride and Bloom” from Independence, Kansas.
 Albert P. McBride and Camden Bloom had drilled the state’s first successful well, Norman No.1, in what would come to be known as the Mid-Continent Field.

-In December 1896, McBride and Bloom abandoned a 1,750 foot dry hole near Red Fork (today part of Tulsa) to drill a new well for Cudahy Oil Co.
+In December 1896, McBride and Bloom abandoned a 1,750 foot dry hole near the soon productive Red Fork area (today part of Tulsa) to drill a new well for Cudahy Oil Co.
 It took three-weeks of hauling equipment, tools, pipe and other materials 70-miles northward across the freezing Arkansas River to the new Keeler and Johnstone site on Spencer Creek of the Caney River.

 Drilling began in January 1897, the same month that Bartlesville was incorporated with a population of about 200 people.
-Four months later, at 1,320 feet, the Nellie Johnstone No.1 well (named for partner William Johnstone’s six year-old daughter), showed for oil.
+On March 27, after reaching a depth of 1,320 feet, the Nellie Johnstone No.1 well (named for partner William Johnstone’s six year-old daughter) produced promising amounts oil.

 The railroad finally came to Bartlesville with the opening of the Atchison, Topeka and Santa Fe in 1899.
 Oil could then be shipped from Bartlesville to Caney, Kansas, and from there by pipeline to a small Standard Oil refinery in Neodesha for processing into kerosene and other products.

-After the Nellie Johnstone success, production in the Indian Territory rose rapidly, adding much impetus towards the granting of Statehood in 1907.
+After the Nellie Johnstone success, production in the Indian Territory rose rapidly, adding much impetus towards the granting of statehood in 1907.
 In the 10 years between the Nellie Johnstone and statehood, Oklahoma became the largest oil-producing entity in the world.
 By the 1920s, many soon famous independent producers bid for leases at auctions in the shade beneath the “Million Dollar Elm” in Pawhuska.